 Note: The following drugs have been removed from the pipeline.
-They will be included in future updates if development resumes:
+Removed candidates will be included in future updates if development resumes:

-- September 2017: Cdiffense and Shigamab were removed during the September 2017 review because they were no longer included in the research and development pipeline on the company's website or
+September 2017: Shigamab and Cdiffense were removed because they were no longer included in the research and development pipeline on the company’s website.

 - Products listed here contain at least one component not previously approved in the United States.
-This pipeline is limited to products with the potential to treat or prevent infections caused by bacterial pathogens considered by the Centers for Disease Control and Prevention to be urgent, serious, or concerning threats (CDC, “Antibiotic Resistance Threats in the United States, 2013,” Sept.
-16, 2013, https://www.cdc.gov/drugresistance/pdf/ar-threats-2013-508.pdf).
+This pipeline is limited to products with the potential to treat or prevent infections caused by bacterial pathogens considered by the Centers for Disease Control and Prevention to be urgent, serious, or concerning threats (CDC, “Antibiotic Resistance Threats in the United States, 2013,” https://www.cdc.gov/drugresistance/pdf/ar-threats-2013-508.pdf).
 All analyses were limited to systemic products (drugs that work throughout the body) and therapies to treat Clostridium difficile-associated disease.
-We excluded drugs to treat mycobacterial infections, such as tuberculosis and Mycobacterium avium complex, Helicobacter pylori, and biothreat pathogens.
-Also excluded were locally acting therapies such as topical, ophthalmic, and inhaled products.
-Many of these products probably will not be used as a stand-alone treatment, but as an adjunctive to standard-of-care antibiotics.
+Additionally, we excluded drugs to treat mycobacterial infections, such as tuberculosis and Mycobacterium avium complex, Helicobacter pylori, and biothreat pathogens.
+Lastly, locally acting therapies such as topical, ophthalmic, and inhaled products were also excluded.
+Additionally, many of these products are not likely to be used as a stand-alone treatment, but as an adjunct to standard-of-care antibiotics.

-- Based on the most advanced development phase for any indication according to trials registered in http://www.clinicaltrials.gov, unless direct communication from the company indicated differently.
-If no trials were included in clinicaltrials.gov, the phase listed on the company website or provided directly by the company is noted.
+- Based on the most advanced development phase for any indication according to trials registered at clinicaltrials.gov, unless direct communication from the company indicated differently.
+If no trials were included at clinicaltrials.gov, the phase listed on the company website or provided directly by the company is noted.

-- Based on clinical trials currently registered in http://www.clinicaltrials.gov unless otherwise noted.
+- Based on clinical trials currently registered at clinicaltrials.gov unless otherwise noted.

-- Registered in http://www.clinicaltrials.gov but with no current study sites within the United States.
+- Registered at clinicaltrials.gov but with no current study sites within the U.S.

 - Ribaxamase is a β-lactamase, which is given orally and prophylactically with an IV antibiotic.
-Ribaxamase degrades antibiotics in the GI tract to minimize collateral damage to the gut microbiome and prevent occurrence of C. difficile.
+Ribaxamase degrades beta-lactam antibiotics in the gastrointestinal tract to minimize collateral damage to the gut microbiome and prevent occurrence of C. difficile.
+DAV132 is an activated charcoal approach, which is given prophylactically and acts to absorb antibiotic residues in the GI tract to minimize damage to the gut microbiome and prevent the occurrence of C. difficile.

-- Not currently registered on http://www.clinicaltrials.gov.
-Information obtained from the company via a corporate website, news release, and/or direct company communication.
+- Information obtained from the company via a corporate website, news release, and/or direct company communication.

 - Vaccines for S. pneumoniae have been approved and widely used.
 The products in development listed in this table have the potential for expanded serotype coverage.